mollyim/flatline-platform/docs/architecture.md

 This document describes the current architecture of the Flatline prototype in order to show the relationship between each of the main Flatline components and to explain their individual function.
 Additionally, this document discusses the choices regarding which components from the original Signal implementation were excluded from the Flatline prototype.

-Although this architecture description is based in the [Kubernetes](https://kubernetes.io/)-based installation provided for Flatline, it only references components that are specific to Flatline.
-However, it is worth mentioning that some choices were influenced by our choice to deploy Flatline with [Helm](https://helm.sh/) and to primarily target a single-node [k3s](https://k3s.io/) cluster.
+Although this architecture description is based in the [Kubernetes](https://kubernetes.io/)-based installation provided for Flatline, it only references components that are specific to Flatline and does not attempt to detail how they are deployed in Kubernetes.

+Some design decisions for the prototype were influenced by our deployment, which targets a single-node [k3s](https://k3s.io/) cluster deployed with [Helm](https://helm.sh/).

 ## Diagram